Volcanoes Park & Recent Lava Eruption Tour

 Kilauea Volcano is in a pause mode, so the Park Rangers have conceded to a limited journey through the park.
 Areas with some roads remain unstable and unsafe from thousands of recent earthquakes.

 Leaving the park we travel to the eastern-most part of the Big Island: where the rising sun first kisses the Hawaiian Islands.
-We begin this Tour driving through the old Paniolo (cowboy) Pahoa town stopping at the historic landscapre of the Kaimu beach and to see the re-creating of the town of Kalapana with no electricity nor water.
+We begin this tour driving through the old Paniolo (cowboy) Pahoa town stopping at the historic landscape of the Kaimu beach and seeing the re-creating of the town of Kalapana with no electricity nor water.

 This is your chance to meet the creation of life itself on this island.
 In awe, we view the brave residents who have returned to their former habitat to build new off-the-grid homes on the baked lava landscape.

 The panoramic views of untouched, pure Pacific Blue takes us along the Old Red Road.
 A journey through the umbrellas of ironwood trees, laced with the ubiquitous noni trees rapidly unveils geology in motion!
 Coming now into the devastation zone the road points to Madame Pele's recent flow in September 2018 adding hundreds of new acres of land.
 The final big STOP was created with over 40-foot tall black lava wall at the end of Isaac Hale Beach Park where She also deposited new black sand at Pohoiki.

 Together we explore the local ecology of this paradise - a fragile environment of flora & fauna with a vibrant cultural history as Hawaii’s youngest island.

 After a long, unforgettable day of adventure, we return to the calm beauty of Hilo.